chgeuer/chgeuer.github.io/_posts/2015-03-12-accessing-microsoft-azure-blob-storage-with-g2o-authentication.md

 1. The first step in the flow is the user's browser making a DNS query for `cdn.customer.com` against the customer's DNS Server.
 The DNS Server returns CNAME or A record the edge node `a123.g2.akamai.net`.
 2. The client's browser sends a `GET` request against the edge node and retrieves the resource `/images/public/data/somePublicImage.jpg`.
 3. The edge node sends a `GET` request against the CNAME of the configured origin, like `contosoorigin.cloudapp.net` but with a `Host` header of `cdn.customer.com`, retrieving the resource `/images/public/data/somePublicImage.jpg`.
-From the point of view of the CDN, this is a full origin server, hosting the content.
-From an implementation perspective, this is just a tiny ASP.NET WebAPI Controller which
+From the CDN's point of view, `contosoorigin.cloudapp.net` is a full origin server, hosting the content.
+From an implementation perspective, `contosoorigin.cloudapp.net` is just a tiny ASP.NET WebAPI Controller which does a few things: It
 	- validates the G2O Headers to make sure the called is indeed the CDN,
 	- extracts the first segment of the URL path (`/images` in our example), and checks whether there is a storage account associated with this alias,
 	- extracts the second segment of the URL path (`public` in our example), and checks whether the this container is actually exposed in config